shaurya157/MusicalKaleidoscope/README.md

 ### Background

-Musical Kaleidoscope is an interactive musical player which lets you visualize the songs your are playing on your keyboard through a Kaleidoscope.
+Musical Kaleidoscope is an interactive musical player which lets you visualize the songs you are playing on your keyboard through a Kaleidoscope.
 The purpose of this project is to make the experience of playing music more vibrant not just through sound but also through colors on the screen.

 ### Functionality & MVP